Codeux-Software/Textual/README.md

 ## Note Regarding Support

 Please be aware that while it is within your right to compile Textual, **we will not provide support for the building process as it encourages use of potentially unstable code**.
-However, once built, [basic support](http://www.codeux.com/textual/help/Support.kb) for easy to answer questions related to the use of the application is still available at any time.
+However, once built, [basic support](http://www.codeux.com/textual/help/Support.kb) for easy to answer questions related to the use of the application is still available.

 ## Note Regarding Code Signing